Iman-ElGanzoury/udacity-investigate-dataset-project/README.md

-# No-Show appointments Data analysis
+# No-Show Appointments Data Analysis

 This is a data analysis project that goes through the basic data analysis process in order to answer some questions about the no-show rates for 100k medical appointments in Brazil, along with relevant visualizations.
 Click [here](https://www.kaggle.com/datasets/joniarroba/noshowappointments) for the original Kaggle source.